ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 At 7:30, 10 hours since our departure, we made it to asphalt.
 Just two minutes away was the longitude-latitude coordinates 50'100', with an architectural monument pinpointing the spot.
 Even more incidentally, Anuka's father, an artist, was commissioned by the mayor of the nearby village to design the monument, and was promised some property on Khövsgöl Lake as his commission.
 But after the monument was built and before the keys were handed over, the election cycle brought a new mayor into office, who never acknowledged the contract.
 Kourtney and I hiked up to the spot begrudgingly, while Baagii cooked instant ramen.
 In solidarity of this grievance, I won't share a picture, but it was a cool monument.

 For the last 45km to Khövsgöl Lake, Baagii, with unwavering concentration, navigated the two-lane highway.
 By western standards it was shoddy, but after 8 days of roadless mountain driving, it felt like the Autobahn.
 As the road signs flew past us at a blistering 40mph, I daydreamt about taking Anuka and Baagii to an American amusement park.
-We arrived at Khövsgöl Lake in the dark and clammered into our sleeping bags.
+We arrived at Khövsgöl Lake in the dark and clambered into our sleeping bags.

 ## Day 13: Batsur

 Our plan for the day was to hang out at the lake, kick our feet up, and relax.

 In the morning we went for a motorboat ride.
-The boat driver was Batsur, one of their university friends.
+The boat driver was Batsur, one of Anuka and Baagii's university friends.
 He worked hard as a boat driver for 10 years until he could buy his own speed boat.
 Now he makes good money driving his own boat.

 {% include gallery.html
     images="2023-09-14-north-mongolia/13/__2023-09-08_23-06-37-413000_evan.webp,2023-09-14-north-mongolia/13/__2023-09-08_23-39-50-927000_cam.webp"